privacy-tech-lab/gpc-web-crawler/README.md

 The information collected during this process is used to determine whether the site respects GPC.
 Note that legal obligations to respect GPC differ by geographic location.
 In order for a site to be GPC compliant, the following statements should be true after the GPC signal was sent for each string or cookie that the site implemented:

-1. the third character of the US Privacy string is a `Y`
+1. The third character of the US Privacy string is a `Y`.
-2. the value of the OptanonConsent cookie is `isGpcEnabled=1`
+2. The value of the OptanonConsent cookie is `isGpcEnabled=1`.
-3. the opt out columns in the GPP string's relevant [US section](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections) (i.e., `SaleOptOut`, `TargetedAdvertisingOptOut`, `SharingOptOut`) have a value of `1`; Note that the columns and opt out requirements vary by state
+3. The opt out columns in the GPP string's relevant [US section](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections) (i.e., `SaleOptOut`, `TargetedAdvertisingOptOut`, `SharingOptOut`) have a value of `1`; Note that the columns and opt out requirements vary by state.
-4. the value of the OneTrustWPCCPAGoogleOptOut cookie is `true`
+4. The value of the OneTrustWPCCPAGoogleOptOut cookie is `true`.

 ### 6.3 Node.js REST API